the-butler-did-it/oz_senate_contacts/README.md

 ODS, and XLSX version courtesy of libre office export of my generated CSV.

-Select "Download zip" from the green code button
+Select "Download ZIP" from the green code button and mail merge like it's 1984!